 - Blooms Jun – Sep

 - Does not open to release seed when ripe

 - Hollow stem

 Where Does it Grow?

-Woolgrass can be found in wet and muddy places.
+Woolgrass prefers slightly acidic soils and can be found in wet meadows, swamps, and muddy areas.

 Pros and Cons of Bulrush

 Submerged portions of all aquatic plants provide habitats for many micro and macro invertebrates.
 These invertebrates in turn are used as food by fish and other wildlife species (e.g. amphibians, reptiles, ducks, etc.).
 After aquatic plants die, their decomposition by bacteria and fungi provides food (called “detritus”) for many aquatic invertebrates.
 Seeds of bulrushes are consumed by ducks and other birds; while geese, muskrats, and nutria consume the rhizomes and early shoots.